awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 1. Save the private key to a local file that has the `.pem` extension\.
 For example,  `C:\keys\my-key-pair.pem`\.
 The file name extension for this file is important because only `.pem` files can be selected when connecting to your Windows instance from the EC2 console\.
 **Important**
 Save the private key file in a safe place\.
-You'll need to provide the name of your public key when you launch an instance and the corresponding private key each time you connect to the instance\.
+You'll need to provide the name of your public key when you launch an instance, and the corresponding private key each time you connect to the instance\.

 After you have created the key pair, use one of the following methods to import your public key to Amazon EC2\.

 ------
-#### [ New console ]
+#### [ Console ]

 **To import the public key**